puppetlabs/puppetdb/documentation/api/wire_format/report_format_v8.markdown

 `"code_id"` is a string used to match the catalog with the Puppet code which generated the report.
 This field may be `null`.

+`"job_id"` is a string used to match a report to a Puppet run initiated by the Puppet Enterprise Orchestrator.

 `"cached_catalog_status"` is a string used to identify whether the Puppet run used a cached catalogs and whether or not the cached catalog was used due to an